We may earn a commission when you buy through links in our articles. Learn more.

 To put things mildly, there are a lot of Warhammer 40k factions, races, and armies warring across the grimdark far future of Games Workshop’s flagship sci-fi wargame.
-20 of them, in fact, and that’s only counting the ‘main’ 40k armies – the ones that get their own fully fledged codex rulebooks every edition.
+Over 20 of them, in fact, and that’s only counting the ‘main’ 40k armies that get their own fully fledged codex rulebooks every edition.
+Here we’ll break down the core Warhammer 40k factions list, with details about each army – including the Emperor’s Children, brand new for 2025.

-There are at least another 13 offshoot factions (mostly specialised Space Marine chapters) with their own models and rules supplements, and depending on the edition of the game some or all of them get their own supplement rulebooks.
+There are at least another 13 offshoot factions (mostly specialized Space Marine chapters) with their own models, and depending on the edition of the game some or all of them get their own supplement rulebooks.

 In this guide we’ll focus on the full-blown tabletop 40k armies to help you find the perfect one for you.
 We’ve also included some information on the minor factions who don’t get their own rules – click that link to skip to them.